boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 `From<ZonedDateTime>`, `FromStr`, and `From<JsObject>` ... oh.
 Did I
 mention `JsObject`, like `JsValue`, is implementation defined as well?

-This is where `temporal_rs`'s Partial API comes in.
+Fortunately, this is where `temporal_rs`'s Partial API comes in.

 It turns out that, while property bags in JavaScript can have various fields set, there is still a general shape for the fields that can be